maikelvl/require-install/README.md

 # Require Install
-Require install enable you to automatically install packages when you require them.
+Require install enables you to automatically install packages when you require them.
 Very usefull for keeping your productivity high.

 There is no performance lost (other than loading this package of course) because require-install at very first tries to require() your package the usual way.